 Once you’re done shopping and eating your weight in Belgian chocolate, check out the carousel, get a bird’s eye view of the city from the Ferris wheel, or stop by the ice-skating rink at Place de la Monnaie.

-Other things to do in Brussels
+Things to do in Brussels in December

 There are lots of fun things to do when you visit Brussels for the Christmas markets.